BjarkeHautop/bayesSSM/README.md

 ## Why bayesSSM?

-While there are several alternative packages available for performing Particle MCMC bayesSSM is designed to be simple and easy to use.
+While there are several alternative packages available for performing Particle MCMC, bayesSSM is designed to be simple and easy to use.
 It was developed as a procrastination task during my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
 Everything is written in R, so performance is not the best.